AthenaModel/kite/README.md

 The initial priority is managing the choice of Mars and the basekit to be used in Athena development, so that we no longer rely on svn:externals.

+## Assumptions

+Kite currently assumes the following things about the user's development environment:

+* A version of ActiveTcl is installed on the system.
+* The tclsh is on the path; it can be executed from the command line as "tclsh".
+* The "teacup" app (installed with ActiveTcl) is also on the path.
+* The tclsh's teapot repository is in the default place, e.g., <tcldir>/lib/teapot.
+* TclDevKit is installed on the system, and tclapp is on the path.